EASA Part 145 Production Planning – 2 Days

 Certificate Wording

-A detailed understanding of the EASA Regulatory Environment, The role of EASA Part 145 Production Planning and the interface with Maintenance Planning.
-Delivering best practice to meet the challenge of Production Planning, Production Planning Techniques, Quality & Safety Management in a Production Planning Environment.
+A detailed understanding of the EASA Regulatory Environment, The role of EASA Part 145 Production Planning, and the interface with Maintenance Planning.
+Delivering best practices to meet the challenge of Production Planning, Production Planning Techniques, Quality and safety Management in a Production Planning Environment.

 What do People Say about Sofema Aviation Services Training?